-If you have the above goods, there’s a big blue container on the west side of the Old Whalers’ Church (44 Union St.) where it can be left.
+If you have any of the listed goods, there’s a big blue container on the west side of the Old Whalers’ Church (44 Union St.) where they can be left.

 Unitarian Universalist Congregation of the South Fork is looking for donations of unexpired, unopened, shelf-stable food and personal products for their Little Free Pantry located at 977 Bridgehampton-Sag Harbor Turnpike.
 If you prefer, items can be picked up from your home.
 Please call 631-525-6000 or message them on Facebook to arrange this.